-As a registered member of the British Association of Counselling and Psychotherapy (BACP) I abide by the BACP’s Ethical Framework for Good Practice in Counselling and Psychotherapy.
+As a registered member of the British Association of Counselling and Psychotherapy (BACP) I abide by the BACP’s Ethical Framework for the Counselling Professions.
 My work is regularly supervised and I am fully insured.

-As well as private practice, I volunteered for over two years as a member of the counselling staff at the Tower Hamlets Community Alcohol Team.
-As the name implies, we supported clients struggling with addiction, especially to alcohol and other substances.
-Since 2012, I have also worked as a sessional counsellor for Catch 22 Young People’s Health in Wandsworth, providing community and school-based counselling for young people with drugs/alcohol and emotional problems.
+As well as my private practice, I have volunteered as a counsellor at the Tower Hamlets Community Alcohol Team, supporting clients struggling with alcohol and substance addictions.
+Since 2012, I have worked as a counsellor and administrator for Catch 22 Young People’s Health in Wandsworth, providing community and school-based counselling for young people with drugs/alcohol and emotional problems.

-Before I began my counselling career, I worked for many years in the aviation industry, both in consultancy and publishing roles.
+Before counselling I worked in the aviation industry, both in consultancy and publishing roles.
 During this time I learnt valuable lessons about handling workplace relationships, stress, deadlines and communication.
-With the perspective and insights I have gained since studying and practising counselling, I can now see how I could have handled these experiences more productively.
-Insights like these, and increased self-knowledge and awareness are some of the benefits that you can gain from counselling.
+With the perspective and insight gained since studying and practising counselling, I now see how I could have handled these experiences more productively.
+Personal and professional insights, increased self-knowledge and self-awareness are some of the benefits that can be gained from counselling.

 I hold the following professional qualifications: